raspberrypilearning/testing-vision/en/step_3.md

 --- /task ---

-Now that you have a model, you'll need to get an image for it to identify.
-A function, called `get_image_from_url`, has been provided for you to use as part of this.
-You need to include `get_image_from_url` in a larger function which will get your model's **classifications** of the image and print them out into the notebook.
+Now that you have a model, you need an image for it to identify.
+A function, called `get_image_from_url`, has been provided for you to use.
+You need to include `get_image_from_url` in a larger function to get your model's **classifications** of the image and print them out into the notebook.

 --- task ---

-In the second of the three empty code cells create a function called `classify_image` that takes `image_url` as an parameter.
+In the second of the three empty code cells, create a function called `classify_image` that takes `image_url` as an parameter.
 Have it call `get_image_from_url`, passing the URL to it.
 Then have TensorFlow load the image and use Matplotlib to display it.
 ```python
 def classify_image(image_url):
   # Fetch the image from the URL